Palma de Mallorca - Now and then...

 I traveled in April - just perfect.
 18 - 20 degrees C during the day, fresh evenings.
 I already spotted a few red-skinned/sunburnt tourists (Brits or Germans I assume...) but luckily, the city is not yet crowded.
 I would avoid July and August - high season, big crowds (also from cruises).
 Fall is great and so is ... winter!
 "It may be a bit cold but we mostly have the sun", says Raquel Cobo, Sales Manager of the Purohotel.
 And I have heard many times how charming Palma de Mallorca is in the pre-Christmas season - so how about planning your Christmas shopping here? - Oh, and don`t be surprised if you see signboards in a rather strange language, that`s "Mallorquin", a Catalan dialect.
 If you want to practice your Spanish ("Castellaño") - no problem.
 That`s what you mostly hear in the streets.

 Start your tour right at La Seo, the impressive gothic cathedral which is located very close to the sea.
+It is definitely the major attraction in Palma de Mallorca.
 Walk around the building, the little artificial lake just next to it before admiring its interior.
 The historic buildings (like the Palácio Almudaina) and museums next to it are also worth a visit.

 From there it is a short walk to La Lonja ("Llotja" in mallorquin - ask a local how to pronounce it, I could not manage), the historic maritime stock exchange that rather looks like an old palace.
 Go inside and imagine that long time ago they sold fish in this place - hard do imagine.
 Don`t miss the exhibition there, entrance is free.
 If you leave this precious building, you will automatically reach the historic area with its narrow alleys and lots of boutiques, bars, cafés and restaurants.
 Tip: have a look at Marat, a tiny little hat factory on Vallseco before moving on to the Borne, Palma`s most prestigious boulevard with beautiful trees in the middle and international brands such as Hugo Boss and Louis Vuitton.
 Feeling like having a coffee?
 Watch out for Cappuccino at Palau (Palácio) March just next to the cathedral and Palácio Almudaina - great coffee, snacks and people-watching.